Divye2401/Rock_Paper_Scissors/README.md

 # Rock/Paper/Scissors Tournament Simulation

-Welcome to the Rock/Paper/Scissors Tournament simulation project!
  This project simulates a tournament using the classic Rock/Paper/Scissors game, where players interact and compete until only one remains.
 The simulation is implemented using Erlang, leveraging its concurrency features to manage multiple players and games.

 ## Overview